Frequently Asked Questions

 What graduate programs are offered online?

-Maryville University’s Nursing Program offers three online degrees: Master of Science in Nursing (MSN) – AGPCNP, AGACNP, PNP & FNP concentrations, Post Master Nurse Practitioner Certificate – AGPCNP & FNP concentrations, Bachelor of Science in Nursing to Doctor of Nursing Practice – AGPCNP, AGACNP, PNP & FNP concentrations, and Doctor of Nursing Practice (DNP).
+Maryville University’s Nursing Program offers four online programs: Master of Science in Nursing (MSN) – AGPCNP, AGACNP, PNP & FNP concentrations, Post Master Nurse Practitioner Certificate – AGPCNP & FNP concentrations, Bachelor of Science in Nursing to Doctor of Nursing Practice – AGPCNP, AGACNP, PNP & FNP concentrations, and Doctor of Nursing Practice (DNP).
 Learn more about these Online Nursing Degrees.

 What is required for admission into a graduate program?
 Is testing required for entrance into graduate programs?